 After 5 years of running a successful transformative truly open-mic/open cipher space in Detroit starting in 2009 dedicated to uplifting women’s voices, showcasing women talent, conducting healing workshops, and expanding opportunities for women artists, we launched Detroit’s 1st Women in Hip Hop Conference + Concert inside the Allied Media Conference.

-We utilized the momentum gained through organizing that event to strengthen Detroit as a connected node in both the local and global dimensions of Hip Hop culture in the extensive network of cities that celebrate women in Hip hop by continuing showcasing workshops, performances, discussions, and media addressing topics that range from: the international cross-cultural impact to the intersection of Hip Hop and digital technology, creative commerce: making a living in today’s music industry, and storytelling across multiple platforms.
+We utilize the momentum gained through organizing to strengthen Detroit as a connected node in both the local and global dimensions of Hip Hop culture in the extensive network of cities that celebrate Women in Hip hop by continuing showcasing workshops, performances, discussions, and media addressing topics that range from: the international cross-cultural impact to the intersection of Hip Hop, technology, creative commerce (making a living in today’s music industry), and storytelling across multiple platforms.

 Our work has expanded to include an annual four-day Women in Hip Hop retreat in Idlewild, Michigan centering participants’ healing through intimate and candid conversations about the music business with veteran music industry professionals created so that these women can share their wisdom, knowledge, and experience with artists, from the inexperienced to the professional.
 This experience provides an opportunity for everyone to learn, reflect, and grow while relaxing in and enjoying nature and staying connected to one another afterwards.